Create font collections and libraries in Font Book on Mac

-In the Font Validation window, select the checkbox next to a font, then click Install Checked.
+The fonts are validated.
+If the Font Validation window is shown, select the checkbox next to a font, then click Install Checked.

-Your collections appear in the Fonts window, available from apps such as TextEdit, but your libraries do not.
-To delete a font library, select it in the list of collections, then choose File > Delete [Font Library name].
+To delete a font library, select it in the list of collections, then choose File > Delete [Font Library].

 Create a font collection or library from text

 Choose Apple menu > System Preferences, click Keyboard, then click Shortcuts.

 In the list on the left, select Services.